Econometrics for Business Research

 The main reading is a set of lecture notes that will be provided on Canvas at the start of the semester.

-It is not absolutely necessary to buy a textbook, but it is recommended (to give you an alternative exposition of the material, additional problems, etc.).
+It is not necessary to buy a textbook, but you may find it useful to get an alternative exposition of the material, additional problems, etc.

 Recommended textbook: